enzowxl/next-auth/README.md

 ## Next-auth

-This is a basic authentication for next-auth
+This is a basic authentication for next-auth, using prisma orm

 ## Getting Started